joycehan/strikingly-interview-test-instructions/README.md

 ## Further Questions?
 If you have any questions, please write to joyce@strikingly.com.
-In case you want to make queries on any unexpected system error, please send us your HTTP request body and response (if any).
+Got an unexpected error in the API?
+Please send us your HTTP request body and response (if any).

 HAVE FUN!